 The India Office Records and Private Papers can be viewed in the Asian & African Studies Reading Room, and the catalogues are searchable online using Explore Archives and Manuscripts.
 There are also printed catalogues, guides to the collections and open access reference books in the A&AS Reading Room.
 The reading room PCs give free access to a number of useful sites, such as Find My Past and Nineteenth Century Collections Online.

-The India Office Records and Private Papers are the British Library’s most extensive archives relating to the East India Company and the British Empire in India but there is also much complementary material in other British Library archival collections and the oral history recordings.
+The India Office Records and Private Papers are the British Library’s most extensive archives relating to the East India Company and the British Empire in India but there is also much complementary material in other British Library archival collections, visual arts and the oral history recordings.

 What is available in other organisations?